After deciding you want to start a blog, you need to decide which is the best blogging platform to use.

 There are many blogging platforms out there.
 The most popular blogging platforms include: WordPress.org, WordPress.com (yes, there’s a difference between the two WordPress platforms!), Wix, and Blogger.
 With so many options to choose from, many starting bloggers often wonder which is the best blogging platform for their future blogging goals.

 Blogger – Provides a Way to Make Money While Paying Nothing

-Best Parts of Blogger: Simple to start, easy to use, and you can monetize to make money.
+Pros of Blogger: Simple to start, easy to use, and you can monetize to make money.

 Wix.com – Provides Freedom of Blog Design

 Like I said, I started blogging on free platforms years ago.
 I was willing to do anything that didn’t require paying for my own blog.
 I was strict with money and was scared to invest in something that may not ever profit.

 Because I wanted to keep it free, I chose Wix.com.
 I chose Wix.com because it was super simple (compared to WordPress.com which I found confusing).
 It allowed me to have lots of freedom over the look of my site.
 I was able to create it from scratch and without any coding experience or knowledge.

 However, after a little over a year, I realized that Wix.com wasn’t going to cut it.
 A year of blogging there and I couldn’t scrape together significant page views and had barely any subscribers (I had less than fifty).
 Why was that?